usarscotus/legal-directory/frcp/rule_30.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) if the parties have not stipulated to the deposition and:

-(i) the deposition would result in more than 10 depositions being taken under this rule or Rule 31 by the plaintiffs, or by the defendants, or by the third-party defendants;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) the deposition would result in more than 10 depositions being taken under this rule or Rule 31 by the plaintiffs, or by the defendants, or by the third-party defendants;

-&nbsp;&nbsp;(ii) the deponent has already been deposed in the case; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) the deponent has already been deposed in the case; or

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) the party seeks to take the deposition before the time specified in Rule 26(d) , unless the party certifies in the notice, with supporting facts, that the deponent is expected to leave the United States and be unavailable for examination in this country after that time; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) the party seeks to take the deposition before the time specified in Rule 26(d) , unless the party certifies in the notice, with supporting facts, that the deponent is expected to leave the United States and be unavailable for examination in this country after that time; or

 &nbsp;&nbsp;&nbsp;&nbsp;(B) if the deponent is confined in prison.